Bethel Music, accused of luring young people to heresy

 - The practice of “speaking things into existence” is rooted in the prosperity gospel.

 - Attempting to resurrect the dead is necromancy if it’s not from God.

 - Soaking the dead to “absorb the anointing” of a dead preacher is demonic.

 One of Bethel’s many criticisms is their practice of “grave soaking.”
 It’s one of Senior Pastor Beni Johnson’s heresies.
 It is the practice of laying on the grave of an “anointed” person.
 Doing so helps “soak” anointing from their remains.
 [Read TGG commentary]

 The song “Closer” by Bethel Church is “all about me”

-Satan no longer hides in music, evident in some of Bethel’s “man-centric” songs.
-For example, the song “Closer” is about Jesus, but the lyrics are really “all about me.”
+Satan is out in the open, evident in some of Bethel’s “man-centric” songs.
+For example, “Closer” is about Jesus, but the lyrics are really “all about me.”
 It’s also creepy with its romantic and sultry undertones.